Rebound effect

-The rebound effect, or rebound phenomenon, is the emergence or re-emergence of symptoms that were either absent or controlled while taking a medication, but appear when that same medication is discontinued, or reduced in dosage.
-In the case of re-emergence, the severity of the symptoms is often worse than pretreatment levels.
+The rebound effect, also known as the rebound phenomenon, refers to the re-emergence of symptoms that were previously absent or controlled while on medication, which occur when the medication is discontinued or the dosage is reduced.
+In cases of re-emergence, the symptoms are often more severe than they were before treatment.

 Definition

-The rebound effect, or pharmaceutical rebound phenomenon, is the emergence or re-emergence of symptoms that were either absent or controlled while taking a medication, but appear when that same medication is discontinued, or reduced in dosage.
+The rebound effect, or pharmaceutical rebound phenomenon, is the emergence or re-emergence of symptoms that were either absent or controlled while taking a medication, but appear when that same medication is discontinued or reduced in dosage.
 In the case of re-emergence, the severity of the symptoms is often worse than pretreatment levels.

 Examples

 Sedative hypnotics

 Rebound insomnia is insomnia that occurs following discontinuation of sedative substances taken to relieve primary insomnia.
-Regular use of these substances can cause a person to become dependent on its effects in order to fall asleep.
+Regular use of these substances can cause a person to become dependent on their effects in order to fall asleep.
 Therefore, when a person has stopped taking the medication and is 'rebounding' from its effects, they may experience insomnia as a symptom of withdrawal.
 Occasionally, this insomnia may be worse than the insomnia the drug was intended to treat.
-Common medicines known to cause this problem are eszopiclone, zolpidem, and anxiolytics such as benzodiazepines and which are prescribed to people having difficulties falling or staying asleep.
+Common medicines known to cause this problem are eszopiclone, zolpidem, and anxiolytics such as benzodiazepines which are prescribed to people having difficulties falling or staying asleep.

 Rebound depression may appear to arise in patients previously free of such an illness.

 Daytime rebound effects of anxiety, metallic taste, perceptual disturbances which are typical benzodiazepine withdrawal symptoms can occur the next day after a short-acting benzodiazepine hypnotic wears off.
 Rebound phenomena do not necessarily only occur on discontinuation of a prescribed dosage.
 Another example is early morning rebound insomnia which may occur when a rapidly eliminated hypnotic wears off which leads to rebounding awakeness forcing the person to become wide awake before he or she has had a full night's sleep.
-One drug which seems to be commonly associated with these problems is triazolam, due to its high potency and ultra short half life, but these effects can occur with other short-acting hypnotic drugs.
+One drug which seems to be commonly associated with these problems is triazolam, due to its high potency and ultra short half-life, but these effects can occur with other short-acting hypnotic drugs.
 Quazepam, due to its selectivity for type1 benzodiazepine receptors and long half-life, does not cause daytime anxiety rebound effects during treatment, showing that half-life is very important for determining whether a nighttime hypnotic will cause next-day rebound withdrawal effects or not.
 Daytime rebound effects are not necessarily mild but can sometimes produce quite marked psychiatric and psychological disturbances.